zealzel/cable_ai/source/index.html.md

 }
 ```

-This endpoint inserts a new recording_config record.
+This endpoint inserts a new recording_config record with sensors

 ### HTTP Request
 `POST http://path_to_host/api/recording_config`